schn2017/ChamberCrawler-Java-V1/README.md

 * u potion: uses a potion stored in the player's inventory
 * a <direction>: attacks the enemy in the specified direction, if the monster is in the immediately specified block e.g. must be one block north of the @
 * help: displays all possible commands
+* map: displays all discovered tiles in the dungeon
 * reset: restarts the game
 * quit: exits the game